Wil-B/Find-and-Play/README.md

 5) On the script tab ensure package is selected
 6) Open package manager if it doesn't open automatically
 7) Import the package

+### SUPPORT
+The official discussion thread for Find and Play is located at [HydrogenAudio](https://hydrogenaud.io/index.php?topic=121006.0) and that's a great place to go for questions and other support issues.